Camp Alert |

 A temporary Army encampment located one mile west of town, protecting Union Pacific Railroad workers.

 A fortified stage station, aka Downer's Station, located south of town on Downer Creek.
-It was burned by Indians in 1867, but was not abandoned as a military post until the next summer.
+It was burned by Indians in 1867, but was not formally abandoned as a military post until the next summer.
+Cellar holes and a ruined stone wall still remain on private property.

 Fortified Butterfield Stage Stations

 The Army fortified several stage stations along the Smoky Hill River route.
-They were Big Creek Station, Castle Rock Creek Station (one mile east of Castle Rock), Grinnell Springs Station (10 miles west of Castle Rock Station, nine miles east of Chalk Bluffs Station), Chalk Bluffs Station (north-side of Smoky Hill River south of Gove, destroyed by Cheyenne Indians in 1867), Carlysle Station (1865 - 1866) (between Gove and Orion), Smoky Hill Station (7 miles southeast of Russell Springs) a circular sod dugout, Russell Springs Station (1865 - 1866) (at Russell Springs), and Henshaw's Station (one mile east of McAllaster).
+They were Castle Rock Creek Station (one mile east of Castle Rock), Grinnell Springs Station (10 miles west of Castle Rock Station, nine miles east of Chalk Bluffs Station), Chalk Bluffs Station (north side of Smoky Hill River south of Gove, destroyed by Cheyenne Indians in 1867), Carlysle Station (1865 - 1866) (between Gove and Orion), Smoky Hill Station (7 miles southeast of Russell Springs) a circular sod dugout, Russell Springs Station (1865 - 1866) (at Russell Springs), and Henshaw's Station (one mile east of McAllaster).

 (1865 - 1868), near Elkader